-For dry stone walls, the reduction will be the eligible length of the dry stone wall that surrounds the ecological focus area in the field multiplied by 1 (the conversion factor for dry stone walls) divided by 2.
-Therefore, where the boundary feature is a dry stone wall, you must reduce the area of ecological focus area in the field by 0.5 square metre for each metre length of the dry stone wall declared.
+For dry stone walls, the reduction will be the eligible length of the dry stone wall that surrounds the EFA in the field multiplied by 1 (the conversion factor for dry stone walls) divided by 2.
+Therefore, where the boundary feature is a dry stone wall, you must reduce the area of EFA in the field by 0.5 square metre for each metre length of the dry stone wall declared.

-Double counting will also occur if in-field landscape features used as ecological focus area overlap with an area within a field which is also being used as ecological focus area.
-For example, a sheugh within a fallow field where both are being declared as ecological focus area.
+Double counting will also occur if in-field landscape features used as EFA overlap with an area within a field which is also being used as EFA.
+For example, a sheugh within a fallow field where both are being declared as EFA.
 In such circumstances, the entire converted area of the landscape feature must be deducted (i.e. as outlined above but do not divide by 2).

-Worked examples of the reduction calculation for over-lapping ecological focus areas can be found in the 2017 Guide to the Greening Payment available on the DAERA website at:
+Worked examples of the reduction calculation for over-lapping EFAs can be found in the 2019 Guide to the Greening Payment available on the DAERA website at: